Difference Between UV and AQ Coatings

 - Drying time: Aqueous coatings dry fairly quickly, but you must dedicate time to the clean-up process between press stoppage.
 However, UV coatings do not need this attention, as these prints can stay open on the press when UV light is absent.
 The additional time you need to dedicate to aqueous coatings can create downtimes and waste in production.

-- Resistance: UV coatings often offer better resistance to chemicals, blocking, marring and abrasion.
-Aqueous coatings will still provide good block, mar and rub resistance, but you may want to consider additional coating products to protect your materials from moisture, alkalis, alcohol and grease.
+- Resistance: UV coatings often offer better resistance to chemicals, blocking, marring, and abrasion.
+Aqueous coatings will still provide excellent block, mar, and rub resistance, but you may want to consider additional coating products to protect your materials from moisture, alkalis, alcohol, and grease.

 Find Custom Magnets From Magnum Inks & Coatings